 MCH Wings - State of the art Maternal and Child Health Wings (MCH wings) have been sanctioned at District Hospitals/District Women’s Hospitals and other high case load facilities at sub-district level, as integrated facilities for providing quality obstetric and neonatal care.

-RCH portal / MCTS Portal: Name Based Tracking of Pregnant Women and Children has been initiated by Government of India as a policy decision to track every pregnant woman , infant & child upto 5years of age by name for provision of timely ANC, Institutional Delivery, and PNC along-with immunization & other related services.
+RCH Portal/ MCTS Portal: The name-based tracking of pregnant women and children has been initiated by the Government of India as a policy decision to track every pregnant woman, infant & child up to 5 year of age, for provision of timely ANC, institutional delivery and PNC along with immunization & other related activities.

-MCP Card: Ministry of Health & Family Welfare and Ministry of Women and Child Development (MOWCD) has been launched as a tool for documenting and monitoring services for antenatal, intranatal and postnatal care to pregnant women, immunization and growth monitoring of infants.
+MCP Card: The Ministry of Health & Family Welfare (MoHFW) and Ministry of Women & Child Development (MoWCD) has launched a tool for documenting and monitoring services for antenatal, intranatal, postnatal care to pregnant women, immunization and growth monitoring of infants.